 Movement Science majors choose which discipline they will study to complete the Interdisciplinary Requirement.
 Newest among the options is the Athletic Training option (Physical Education Athletic Training - PEAT).
-The department is currently engaged in the Self Study phase which lead s to national certification by National Athletic Trainer Association (NATA).
+The department is currently engaged in the Self Study phase which leads to national certification by the National Athletic Trainer Association (NATA).
 Students are encouraged to seek academic advisement in the Department as early as possible.

-M a or Discipline Requireme ents (46 Credits) Cred its I. Skills courses selected fro and/or from Physical Educ om any 100-200 level course cation 311, 312, 313 6 II.
-Physical Education four (selected from courses lis 21 Physical Education 310 Perceptual-Motor Activities for Children 2 Physical Education 315 Basic Movement 2 Physical Education 322 Recreation, Organization and Leadership 3 Physical Education 350 Principles and Foundations of Physical Education 2 Physical Education 353 Physical Activity for Special Populations 2 Physical Education 354 Sport and Society 2 Physical Education 355 Psychology of Sport and Motor Performance 2 Physical Education 356 The Acquisition of Sport and Movement-Skills 2 Physical Education 358 Physiology of Exercise 3 Physical Education 360 Theory and Techniques of Coaching j 3 Physical Education 361 Athletic Training and Sports Medicine 2 Physical Education 362 Kinesiology 3 Physical Education 363 Measurement and Evaluation in Health and Physical Education 3 Physical Education 452 Cardiovascular Fitness 3 Physical Education Field Work 471-474 2 Health Education 488 Health Promotion in the Workplace 3 Physical Education 495 Independent Study in the Scientific Foundations of Physical Education · · · · · · · · · · · · · · · · · · · ·
+Maj or Discipline Requirem ents (45-47 Credits) Credits I. Skills courses selected from Physical Educ om any 100-200 level course cation 311, 312, 313 6 II.
+Physical Education fou (selected from courses list 21 Physical Education 310 Perceptual-Motor Activities for Children or 2 Physical Education 315 Basic Movement 2 Physical Education 322 Recreation, Organization and Leadership 3 Physical Education 350 Principles and Foundations of Physical Education 2 Physical Education 353 Physical Activity for Special Populations 2 Physical Education 354 Sport and Society 2

+Physical Education 355 Psychology of Sport and Motor Performance 2 Physical Education 356 The Acquisition of Sport and Movement-Skills 2 Physical Education 358 Physiology of Exercise 3 Physical Education 360 Theory and Techniques of Coaching 3 Physical Education 361 Athletic Training and Sports Medicine 2 Physical Education 362 Kinesiology 3 Physical Education 363 Measurement and Evaluation in Health and Physical Education 3 Physical Education 452 Cardiovascular Fitness 3 Physical Education Field Work 471-474 2 Health Education 488 Health Promotion in the Workplac e 3 Physical Education 495 Independent Study in the Scientifications of Physical Education

 III.
+Interdisciplinary Requirements

-Interdisciplinary Requirement (18 credits in one of the following categories 200 level or above)
+(18 credits in one of the following categories 200 level or above)